Astrak/LoadScreen.js/README.md

     .onComplete( function () { ls.remove(); animate(); } )
     .start( resources );
 ##Format your resources
-Threejs only for now :
+    //in threejs only for now :
     resources (facultative) = {
         textures: {
             myTexture1 : {